 \subsection{Model Validation}

-To test the fit of the model, first check that the assumptions about linearity hold.
+To test the fit of the model, we first check that the assumptions about linearity hold.
 Next, the predictions made by the model also need to be investigated.
-That is, more responses needs to be measured and compared to the model's predictions for the same coordinates.
+That is, more measurements need to be gathered and compared to the model's predictions for the same setting.

 If the model has a good fit, the \textit{residuals} will be small.
 We use the following formula to calculate the residual $r_i$ when comparing a prediction $y_i$ to a sample measurement $s_i$ for some coordinate $i$: